top of page

 The verb 'coalesce' has an etymology that traces back to the Latin word 'coalescere,' which consists of two key components: 'co-' and 'alescere.'
 The prefix 'co-' in Latin means 'together' or 'with,' indicating a sense of unity or coming together.
 'Alescere' means 'to grow' or 'to increase.'
 When combined, 'coalescere' implies the idea of separate or distinct elements growing together or merging into a unified entity.
 This etymology aptly captures the essence of 'coalesce' as a verb used to describe the process of bringing disparate elements together to form a harmonious whole, emphasizing the growth and unity that result from such amalgamation.

-Quiz: Find the meaning of coalesce
+Quiz: Find the meaning of the verb coalesce:

 Try Again!